 In Conclusion: As you can see, there are so many possible symptoms related to your thyroid.
 It hurts our ability to know if we are doing the right thing for our thyroid, and what is actually even going on.
 Let’s find the clarity that we need today!

 This is something great that I recently came across.
-This was a study (1) performed in 1995, which looked at roughly 24,000 people.
+A study1 performed in 1995, which looked at roughly 24,000 people.
 They gave these people surveys of symptoms and screened them for symptoms and thyroid levels.

 They categorized people into ranges, including: